LineFaure/M/README.md

 # KISS Offline Digital Mutual Credit System
-Requirements of economy:
+Requirements of an optimal economy :
 - Only humans can use this tool
-- A personnal smartphone is mandatory
+- Personnal smartphone is mandatory
-- Only the registration needs Internet
+- Only the registration phase needs Internet access
-- A transaction is local using ble smartphones communication
+- Any transaction remains local using BlueTooth Low Energy communication
-- The app works under electricity and/or Internet Blackout
+- The app shall work under electricity and/or Internet Blackout

 ## Next features:
 - Continious Value Voting for the self-debt limit